Application for an exchange period

 The application process can be divided into five parts:

-The coordinator at your home university sends an official nomination to MDH.
-Nominations are sent to the School that hosts the exchange agreement between your home university and MDH.
+The coordinator at your home university sends an official nomination to MDU.
+Nominations are sent to the School that hosts the exchange agreement between your home university and MDU.

-The international coordinator at MDH will officially accept/decline the nomination.
+The international coordinator at MDU will officially accept/decline the nomination.

 3. Online application